Sanmopre/Sea_Conquest/Docs/TDD.md

 void AddEntity(Entity_Type type)

 When creating an enum it must be declared class.
-Enums Class: Must be all lowercase, capitalizing the first letter of the first word and using underscore to separate words and in singular.
+Enums Class: Must be all lowercase, capitalizing the first letter of each word and in singular.

-Entity_type
+EntityType

 Enums Class items: All in uppercase and separating compound names with an underscore.